sharvankumar/oracle-free23-snowflake-openflow/README.md

 ## Step-by-Step Setup

-### 1. Connect to Oracle Database as Sysdba and Enable ArchiveMode.
+### 1. Connect to Oracle Database as SYSDBA and Enable ArchiveMode.

 ```bash
 # SSH to your EC2 instance